The Pulse

 The city has urged drivers to leave at least one or perhaps even two hours earlier for work to avoid the notorious NYC gridlock dates.
 Driving in New York already is hard enough, and the gridlock jams are only set to get worse from today onwards, right up until the exodus of people around the end of the year.
 The city has issued a warning to residents to avoid driving on the 15th, 16th, 17th, and 18th of December to steer clear of the iconic NYC gridlock.

 From today onwards, the City of New York expects Gridlock traffic jams around the entire city.
-Be sure to avoid using your car from today through to the 18th of December if you don’t want to be stuck in the notorious traffic Gridlock in the city, and opt instead for a bicycle or the subway.
+The NYC DOT has identified Gridlock Alert Days for December 2025 on Dec.
+3, 4, 5; Dec.
+8, 9, 10, 11, 12; and Dec.
+15, 16, 17, 18.
+Be sure to avoid using your car on those dates if you don’t want to be stuck in the notorious traffic Gridlock in the city, and opt instead for a bicycle or the subway.
 It’s worth mentioning that NYC has made some changes to the points system, so if you had plans to still use your car during the Gridlock Alert days, it would probably be better to leave the keys to your car at home and take a subway ride.

 New York City officials have urged drivers to reconsider their plans